Key Takeaway: Don’t cash out your value bets.

 A risk department is a team of people, who are rewarded if they manage to keep out the players that manage to turn a profit at their sites, meaning that the bookmakers lose money.
 As risk departments are paid after how many bettors they manage to keep out, there will always be people that look to exploit this, and take it too far.

 Risk managers in the United Kingdom used to have the greatest tool available for them.
-This was because Betfair was available to them, and was advantageous because odds compilers weren’t able to beat Betfair at all markets every time, and therefore they knew that bettors that played at higher odds that at Betfair, would have to be sharp bettors.
+This was because Betfair was available to them, and was advantageous because odds compilers weren’t able to beat Betfair at all markets every time, and therefore they knew that bettors that played at higher odds than at Betfair, would have to be sharp bettors.
 This assumption continued and escalated, to the point where there was a consensus that compilers couldn’t beat Betfair on any market.

 The high focus with Arbitrage Betting in the United Kingdom betting industry was mainly aimed at backing the bet at the bookie, while at the same time, laying the bet at the Betting Exchanges.
 This was in place of placing three separate bets at the different bookies, for a guaranteed return.
 It is necessary to point out that there is still some risk involved.

 People that work with odds compiling do not like traders that focus on Arbitrage, but will in some situations tolerate a sharp trader.
 This is due to the work ethic of certain sharp bettors, as they have to put in the time necessary to be able to calculate the results of matches and events.
 An Arbitrage bettor only has to worry about placing a bet after receiving a notification on a site, and cash in on the opportunity.
 In many compilers` eyes this eliminates the competition between opinions and knowledge, and therefore, they are less respected among odds compilers.
-Some compilers will the you that the work is mentally and physically stressing, and takes a toll on them.
+Some compilers will tell you that the work is mentally and physically stressing, and takes a toll on them.

 The situation in the present is that there are entire teams and departments that are concerned with surveillance and monitoring bettors on a constant basis.
 This is because the bookmakers want every client to be a part of paying for the excessive budgets in marketing and advertisement, in addition to affiliates.
 If the bettor doesn’t generate a profit of some sorts to the bookie, it is more than likely that the bookmaker will take action, and either limit or eject the account.
 By now, it has become clear that is very difficult and complicated to beat a widespread arbitrage across all the markets, without changing the prices, and therefore these accounts get flagged.

-If you don’t change the prices along with the market, there is a clear chance that when you have the best price at any outcome, there will be an Arbitrage opportunity with another bettor in a place somewhere.
+If you don’t change the prices along with the market, there is a clear chance that when you have the best price at any outcome, there will be an Arbitrage opportunity with another bettor in a place somewhere else.
 In this situation you will end up having the best price, even if it was unintentionally.
 This is if you don’t change your prices, including when you haven’t struck a bet yet.

 The bookmakers have completely gotten rid of the thought of potentially losing money on a client of theirs, even if it was to make money on other clients.
 When we look at it like that, they have rejected the thought and concept of making a book.
 In reality, it would be very difficult to make a balanced book without the assistance of the Pinnacle Model, due to the high number of bookmakers one can bet with.
 The bets that are most often struck on a market are Arbitrage openings, and on some occasions Tipster selections.